-#line influences the compiler's reporting of the current line.
-It is useful if you are generating C# code files, and want to retain the original code's line numbers—despite there being a different number of lines in some places.
+Some uses.
+It is useful if you are generating C# code files, and want to retain the original code's line numbers.
+But for most C# developers "line" is never used.

 using System;